2020PB/police-brutality/reports/North Carolina.md

 Jail support providers refused to leave, so police began making mass arrests.
 During arrests, people were thrown from bikes, shoved and knelt on to zip tie.
 In addition, a reporter filming was struck by an officer and threatened with arrest.

-tags: arrest, knee, shove, throw, bike, medic, journalist, strike, threaten, protestor, medic, zip-ties
+tags: arrest, knee, shove, throw, bike, medic, journalist, strike, threaten, protestor, medic, zip-tie

 id: nc-charlotte-3